JenBerry/responsive-email/README.md

 At first glance, Cerberus appears to be exactly what we want, but on closer inspection we can see that it is not.
 Their first template does exactly what we want, but only in clients that support media queries, so not gmail.
 Their second template does work on gmail, but doesn't exhibit the desired behaiour of two columns condensing down to one.

 Gmail is a client we simply can't ignore.
 Litmus ranks it as #2 in the world (http://emailclientmarketshare.com/).
 So I will have to find my own solution.
-However I did take a few styling ideas from Cerberus to help fix known problems

 ## A Basic Email